Lạng Sơn province: Geography

+Topography

 The province is set in karstic limestone mountains and valleys.
 Mountains and forests comprise 80% of the province's area.
 The province measures approximately 123 kilometres from north to south and 126 kilometres from west to east.
 The average altitude of the province is 252 m above sea level.
 The lowest point in the province is 20 m towards the south of Hữu Lũng District and the highest point is at Mount Mẫu Sơn, which is 1541 m.
 Mẫu Sơn is to the east of the town of Lạng Sơn by 30 km, and is surrounded by a series of small peaks; snow sometimes falls on these peaks in winter.
 The Bac Son Mountains are located in the province and are calcareous in nature.
 Fertile valleys are framed by high mountain ridges, creating a scenic landscape.

 The north of the province adjoins Cao Bằng province.
 The 243 km Kỳ or Kyu River flows through Lạng Sơn town and alluvial plains are formed in the valley that is surrounded by high mountains of about 1000 m height.
 The Kỳ has a basin area of 6660 km2, and has its source in the mountainous area of Bắc Xa at an altitude of 1166 m in the district of Đình Lập.
 The river is part of the Tây Giang River basin in China.
 The Bản Thín River, a tributary of the Kỳ Cùng, which is 52 km long with a catchment area of 320 km2, has its source in a mountainous region in Guangxi in China, and empties into the Kỳ Cùng in the commune of Khuất Xá in Lộc Bình Province.
 Other tributaries of the Kỳ include the Bắc Giang River, which is 114 km long with a catchment area of 2670 km2 and the Bắc Khê River, which is 54 km long with a catchment area of 801 km2.
 Other rivers of note in the province include the Thương Là River, which is the second largest in the province, sourced from the Na Pa Phước range in the district of Chi Lăng and is 157 km long with a basin area of 6640 km2, the Hoá Độ River, which is 47 km in length with a catchment area of 385 km2 and the Trung River, which is 35 km in length with a catchment area of1270 km2.